gupta1dinesh/Automated-segmentation-of-simulated-image/README.md

 applying random forest classifiers and Gabor filters

 Automated segmentation of simulated image was created to well define the edge detection of an object in the artificially created images.
+The methods used are Gabor filter, random forest classifiers , Edge canny detection, gaussian filter, median filter.
-The equation of Gabor filter is as follow
+So, the equation of Gabor filter is as follow